markupdeclaration/markupdeclaration.org/index.md

 not need to be in XML.
 The web is full of voices that champion clean, readable HTML documents styled with CSS.
 XML is a technology used by millions.
-The academic fields of Digital Humanities and Corpus Linguistics, as well as companies from publishing houses, manufacturers, insurance firms, healthcare providers, legal departments, ecommerce or the governmental institutions requiring open data policies or the long term preservation of information, have as much need as ever for declarative markup.
+The academic fields of Digital Humanities and Corpus Linguistics, as well as organizations including publishing houses, manufacturers, insurance firms, healthcare providers, legal departments, ecommerce and government departments - any institutions, indeed, requiring the reuse, long term preservation of information or have open data policies - have as much need as ever for declarative markup.

 We need a central space in which to discuss, work on, and work with these technologies.